Deep Functional Factor Models: Forecasting High-Dimensional Functional Time Series via Bayesian Nonparametric Factorization: Bayesian Inference for DF 2 M

 Second, conditional on a sample of $\bX_r(\cdot)$, we update the trainable parameters in sequential deep learning framework $H$ that constructs the temporal kernels $\kappa_{\cX}(\cdot, \cdot)$, via the gradient of ELBO with respect to $\bSigma_{\cX}$.
-Although any mapping function $F$ can be used in our model, it is natural to choose $F\big(\bX_{t}(\cdot)\big)=\bX_t(\bv)$, such that there is no need to sample $\bX_r(\cdot)$ when computing the gradient.
+Although any mapping function $F$ can be used in our model, it is natural to choose $F\big(\bX_{t}(\cdot)\big)=\bX_t(\bv)$, which eliminates the need to sample $\bX_r(\cdot)$ when computing the gradient.
 This is inspired by the fact that the variational distribution of inducing variables can be regarded as sufficient statistics of the Gaussian processes \cite[]{titsias2009}.

-Once we have observed the data at time $n$, we use the trained model to generate a posterior distribution, which captures our updated understanding of the underlying patterns in the data.
+Once we have observed the data at time $n$, we use the trained model to generate a posterior distribution that captures our updated understanding of the underlying patterns in the data.
 Based on this distribution, we make a prediction for the value of the data at the next time step, $n+1$.
 We present the one-step ahead prediction as: